May 22: Day 1: Long travel day

 12:27PM CDT: We finally left Charleston at midnight last night, making it to east Louisville before stopping for the night.
 Currently sitting at a Flying J in Evansville, Indiana trying to download drivers for our webcam.
 The webcam is the only piece of our live tracker that has been having technical difficulties - but we'll hopefully have it fixed in the next hour.

-Tomorrow still looks like a great storm observation day in Kansas and/or Nebraska.
+Tomorrow still looks like a great storm photography day in Kansas and/or Nebraska.
 We're still leaning toward the Nebraska target, but we'll keep northern Kansas open in case the better tornado risk trends toward the southern end of the region.
 We will have a better idea of our target later this afternoon, and will likely revise it again in the morning.

 As we approach Kansas City later this afternoon, there is a possibility of us seeing some severe storms that might be good enough to go after for our first official intercepts tonight.
 Stay tuned to our tracker page and our blog to see what we encounter!